TheOnlyZac/sly1/README.md

 ### 3. Run from PCSX2 GUI

-Add the `bin` dir in this project to your Games folders.
-When it asks you to search recursively, say yes.
-The ELF should appear as a game in your library.
-If it doesn't automatically appear, rename the executable to `SCUS_971.98.elf`.
+Copy `SCUS_971.98` from the `out` dir to your PCSX2 Games folder and rename it to `SCUS_971.98.elf`.
+Right click on the game in PCSX2 and click "Properties...".
+Go to "Disc Path", click "Browse", and select the ISO of your game backup.
+Then click "Close" and start the game as normal.

 ## Project Structure

 The project is divided into the following directories:

-* `build` - Makefiles for building the executable.
-* `config` - Config files for Splat (binary splitting tool).
-* `docs` - Documentation and instructions for contributing.
 * `include` - Header files for the game engine.
-* `scripts` - Utility scripts for setting up the build environment.
 * `src` - The decompiled source code.
   * All of the code for the game engine is in `src/P2`.
   * Code for the game's scripting engine is in `src/P2/splice`.
+* `config` - Config files for Splat (binary splitting tool).
+* `scripts` - Utility scripts for setting up the build environment.
+* `docs` - Documentation and instructions for contributing.
 * `test` - Handwritten unit tests for the decomp code.
 * `tools` - Utilities for function matching.

 When you build the executable, the following directories will be created:

+* `asm` - Disassembled assembly code from the elf.
 * `assets`- Binary data extracted from the elf.
-* `asm` - Disassembled assembly code from the elf.
 * `obj` - Compiled object files.
 * `out` - Compiled executables.